 If you’ve recently purchased or are researching lithium iron phosphate batteries (referred to lithium or LiFePO4 in this blog), you know they provide more cycles, an even distribution of power delivery, and weigh less than a comparable sealed lead acid (SLA) battery.
 Did you know they can also charge four times faster than SLA?
 But exactly how do you charge a lithium battery, anyway?

 Power Sonic recommends you select a charger designed for the chemistry of your battery.
-This means we recommend using a lithium charger when charging lithium batteries.
+This means we recommend using a lithium charger, like the LiFe Charger Series from Power Sonic, when charging lithium batteries.